DagsHub/open-source-ml-datasets/README.md

 # License

-The HONEST dataset is licensed under the  Apache 2.0.
+The All-Scam-Spam dataset is licensed under Apache 2.0.

 # Additional information